dotenv-linter/dotenv-linter/README.md

 ### Extra Blank Line (will be available in [v2.0.0](https://github.com/dotenv-linter/dotenv-linter/issues/172))

-Detects if a file contains more than one blank line in a row.
+Detects if a file contains more than one blank line in a row:

 ```env
 ❌Wrong